yaseenahmed02/yaseenahmed02/README.md

 <h1 align="center">Hey 👋, I'm Yaseen Ahmed</h1>
 <h3 align="center">Hi there!
-I'm Yaseen Ahmed, a fervent advocate for transformative technology and meaningful progress.
+I'm Yaseen Ahmed, an advocate for transformative technology and meaningful progress.
 Dive into my world of innovation, where each project is a step towards a brighter future. 🌟 Let's connect and create!</h3>

 - 👨‍💻 All of my projects are available under 'Repositories'
 - Checkout my portfolio! [https://yaseenahmed.netlify.app/](https://yaseenahmed.netlify.app/)